textcreationpartnership/A03110/README.md

 ##Content Summary##

 #####Body#####

-A balade of a preist that loste his nose for sayinge of masse as I suppose1570Approx.
-6 KB of XML-en **Types of content**
+1. A balade of a preiſt that loſte his noſe
+For ſayinge of maſſe as I ſuppoſe.

+**Types of content**

   * There are 102 **verse** lines!